sking-dev/terraform-certification/6-terraform-workflow-core/README.md

 -input

--plugin-dir = set directory for required plugins => prevents automatic installation (useful for regulated / highly secure environments)
+-plugin-dir = set directory for required plugins - this prevents automatic installation - useful for regulated / highly secure environments

 -upgrade = set to "true" to force update to newest version of module / plugin allowed by constraints + update the lock file ('.terraform.lock.hcl' in version 0.14 onwards)